 There are many risk assessment strategies that organizations can implement to impact risk and overall project success.
 Depending on the level of risk, a company may consider one of the three following approaches:

-- Mitigation: Understand the risk and deploy strategies to eliminate its occurance.
+- Mitigation: Understand the risk and deploy strategies to eliminate its occurrence.
 Mitigation strategies are ultimately focused on ensuring the risk does not materialize throughout the project.

 - Controlling: Understand the risk, allow the potential for it to come up, and control the direction of the risk.
 Controlling strategies focus less on removing risk and more on changing the impact of the risk.
 This means that the risk may still arise but its impact will be lesser felt or can be controlled into a positive risk.